-Total General Government revenues for FY 2017 are estimated to be \$183,442,915.
-This is a projected increase of \$4,662,164, or 2.6%, compared to the FY 2016 adopted budget.
-The FY 2017 budget maintains the real estate tax rate at \$1.09 per \$100 of assessed value, general personal property tax rate at \$3.50 per \$100 of assessed value, and machinery and tools property tax rate at \$2.95 per \$100 of assessed value.
+Total General Government revenues for FY 2017 are estimated to be \$183,259,215.
+This is a projected increase of \$4,478,464 or 2.5%, compared to the FY 2016 adopted budget.
+The FY 2017 budget maintains the real estate tax rate at \$1.09 per \$100 of assessed value, and the general personal property tax rate at \$3.50 per \$100 of assessed value.
+The machinery and tools property tax rate is reduced from \$2.95 to \$2.90 per \$100 of assessed value.

-Projected growth in areas such as the real estate tax (through both existing real estate and new construction) and personal property tax account for an increase of \$2.8 million dollars.
+Projected growth in areas such as the real estate tax (through both existing real estate and new construction) and personal property tax account for an increase of \$2.7 million dollars.

 Roanoke County's principal source of operating funds is locally generated revenue.
-The County expects local revenues to account for approximately 91.8% or \$168.4 million, of the FY 2017 General Government revenue budget.
-While this is an increase of \$3.7 million, the percent of local sources of revenue to total general government revenue has decreased slightly from 92.1% in FY 2016.
+The County expects local revenues to account for approximately 91.8% or \$168.2 million, of the FY 2017 General Government revenue budget.
+While this is an increase of \$3.5 million, the percent of local sources of revenue to total general government revenue has decreased slightly from 92.1% in FY 2016.

-Real estate and personal property taxes alone are responsible for 68.9%, or \$126.5 million of the FY 2017 budget.
+Real estate and personal property taxes alone are responsible for 68.9%, or \$126.3 million of the FY 2017 budget.
 Aside from fees for services and intergovernmental revenues, sales tax revenue is projected to account for the next largest portion of total General Government revenue at 5.6%.